 For the tree trunk and branches, I helped each child paint his hand and forearm with brown tempera paint.
 Then I helped the kids press their hands and arms onto a piece of white construction paper.

-As the brown paint dried, I got the other paints ready.
+As the brown paint dried, I got the other paints ready (I may get commissions for purchases made through links in this post).
 The children and I decided that red, pink, and purple would be great colors for the hearts.

 We had a quick discussion about adding white to colors to soften them and make the colors lighter.